Embrace your unique detail.

 The term is said to date back to the 1840s.
 It gained its name as it’s supposed to look like the peak of a widow’s hood and was said to signify that your husband had passed away.
 The name still stands today (without the somber references) and with the right tricks, can be effortlessly styled around, regardless of face shape.

-Styling Around a Widow’s Peak
+Styling a Widow’s Peak

 To embrace the widow’s peak, use a slicked-back style.
 This works particularly great for all those that have medium to thick hair on top.
-For this look make sure to use a firm paste (we like Dove Men+Care Sculpting Paste) to hold hair in place.
+For this look make sure to use a firm paste (we like Dove Men+Care Sculpting Paste) to hold the hair in place.

-For those wanting to run with the peak and have a non-fussy style, make sure to keep the back and sides short, as well as the lengths on top of the head as in the gentleman’s square cut.
+If you want to run with the peak and have a non-fussy style, make sure to keep the back and sides short, as well as the lengths on top of the head as in the gentleman’s square cut.
 For a shorter (and more hot-weather friendly version), try the buzzcut.
 The natural hairline will be visible, and as the hair is short it requires very little upkeep.
 It also suits those with a more round or oval face shape.